dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

       you would like to include when aggregating the data.

-    - Select the **aggregation methods** you would like to use when calculating values for the organisation units selected.
+    - Select the **aggregation methods** you would like to use when calculating values for the selected organisation units.

-      - **Sum**: Calculates the total number within the organisation units.
+      - **Sum**: Calculates the total number within each organisation unit.
         Recommended to use for the population layers.

       - **Min**: Returns the minimum value in the layer unit displayed below the selection.
 For population layers it will be the minimum _people per hectar_.
-For elevation layer it will return the lowest elevation (meters above sea level) for each organisation unit selected.
+For elevation layer it will return the lowest elevation (meters above sea level).

       - **Max**: Returns the maximum value in the layer unit.
 For population layers it will be the minimum _people per hectar_.
 For elevation layer it